mh5/building-tex/patched-tex-fpc/README.md

 It also contains the plain format, the compiled fonts required for it, and a [patch](https://archive.ph/iubpK) for webmac.tex.

-### Can this project help me build tex-fpc without Docker?
+### Can this project help me build TeX-FPC without Docker?

 Yes, take a look at development.Dockerfile.
 Repeating the build is as simple as redoing the steps listed in this file.
-It is mainly about setting some environment variables and running a few scripts scripts.
+It is mainly about setting some environment variables and running a few scripts.

 Understanding what the scripts do requires reading the README file of the [tex-fpc project](https://ctan.org/pkg/tex-fpc).